What is the Nucleus?

 The nucleus is a core organizing group of 6-9 people who coordinate the work of Lost River Racial Justice.

 Nucleus members help to uphold Lost River’s Shared Values and accountability structure, as well as coordinating communication and resources within and among the working groups.

-The nucleus meets monthly and meetings last two to three hours.
+The nucleus meets monthly and meetings last two hours.
 Nucleus members are expected to attend most meetings, and to be a point person for a project or Working Group.
 Nucleus members serve for 1-3 years minimum, and may take a 3-month sabbatical from nucleus responsibilities as often as once a year.
 Additionally we hold a Leadership Retreat each year to help us think critically and intentionally about our work.

 The nucleus is open to folks of all ages and strives to be accessible to all people.
 We plan nucleus meeting times and locations in consultation with interested members to make sure everyone’s accessibility needs are met.
 The nucleus will actively provide skill-building support for members.

 - Claire Halverson (Dummerston)